ashes999/jabal/README.md

 To use this mode, pass the `--embed-imports` command-line argument to Jabal.
 The generated `index.html` contains all imports and your `main.py` code, minified and obfuscated.

+## Importing Modules

+Importing modules currently works like this:

+- If the module file is `foo.py`, write `import foo`
+- If the module file is `foo/bar.py`, write `from foo import bar`.
+Note that you'll see a Javascript console error complaining that `foo.py` doesn't exist, even though the import succeeds (see [this issue](https://github.com/brython-dev/brython/issues/458) for some more information).

 ## Static Classes

 Modules aren't minified/obfuscated and are still loaded with AJAX.
 If this bothers you, you can convert them into classes with static methods (like C#'s static classes).
 A subset sample of `math` is below: